Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For many years, genital herpes remained outside the area of attention of practitioners, which was primarily due to the inadequate capabilities of laboratory diagnostics of herpesvirus infection, the underestimation of the role of the herpes simplex virus (HSV) in human infectious pathology, and the lack of effective therapies.
+For many years, genital herpes remained outside the scope of attention of practical healthcare physicians, which was primarily due to insufficient laboratory diagnostic capabilities for herpesvirus infection, underestimation of the role of the herpes simplex virus (HSV) in human infectious pathology, and the lack of effective treatment methods.

 Epidemiology of genital herpes

-Herpes is a common viral infection of a person and represents a serious medical and social problem.
-In the early 70s of the last century in the US and European countries, there was a sharp increase in the incidence of genital herpes, which by the 1980s increased 10-fold and amounted to 80 in England and France, and 178 cases per 100,000 in the United States .
-According to the WHO, the diseases transmitted by the herpes virus occupy the second place (15.8%) after the flu (35.8%) as the cause of death from viral infections.
+Herpes is a common viral infection of humans and is a serious medical and social problem.
+In the early 1970s, a sharp increase in the incidence of genital herpes was noted in the United States and European countries, which by the 1980s had increased 10-fold and amounted to 80 cases per 100,000 people in England and France, and 178 cases per 100,000 in the United States.
+According to WHO, diseases transmitted by the herpes virus are the second most common cause of death (15.8%) after influenza (35.8%).

-It is now established that about 90% of the urban population in all countries of the world is infected with one or more types of herpes virus.
-Clinical manifestations of infection have 20% of them.
+It has now been established that about 90% of the urban population in all countries of the world is infected with one or more types of the herpes virus.
+Clinical manifestations of the infection are present in 20% of them.
 Recurrent herpes infections are observed in 9-12% of residents of different countries.
-The highest incidence of genital herpes is registered in the age group 20-29 years and 35-40 years.
+The highest incidence of genital herpes is recorded in the age group of 20-29 years and 35-40 years.

-The causative agent of genital herpes are two serotypes of the herpes simplex virus: herpes simplex virus type (HSV-1) usually causes oral-labial herpes, herpes simplex virus type 2 (HSV-2) often causes genital lesions.
-Possessing neurodermatropism, HSV affects the skin and mucous membranes, the central nervous system, the eyes.
-HSV causes the pathology of pregnancy and childbirth, often leads to "spontaneous" abortion and fetal death.
-After infection, the virus is latent in a locally located sensitive ganglion and periodically reactivated, causing symptomatic lesions, or an asymptomatic but no less infectious virus release occurs.
+The causative agent of genital herpes are two serotypes of the herpes simplex virus: herpes simplex virus type 1 (HSV-1) usually causes oral-labial herpes, herpes simplex virus type 2 (HSV-2) often causes genital lesions.
+Possessing neurodermotropism, HSV affects the skin and mucous membranes, the central nervous system, and the eyes.
+HSV causes pathology of pregnancy and childbirth, often leading to "spontaneous" abortions and fetal death.
+After infection, the virus is latent in a locally located sensory ganglion and periodically reactivates, causing symptomatic lesions, or asymptomatic, but no less infectious, shedding of the virus occurs.
 Infection with any of these viruses can cause an identical first episode of the disease.
-However, the frequency of subsequent recurrences is higher for infection with HSV-2 than with infection with HSV-1.
+However, the frequency of subsequent relapses is higher with HSV-2 infection than with HSV-1 infection.

-Infection occurs by contact, usually when the skin contacts the affected skin.
-The incubation period is from 2 to 12 days (an average of 6 days).
+Infection occurs by contact, usually through skin-to-skin contact.
+The incubation period is 2 to 12 days (6 days on average).

-Given that during the incubation period and when the disease recurs, there is high contagiousness, it is necessary to refrain from having sexual intercourse at this time.
-The risk of transmission is higher from male to female.
+Considering that during the incubation period and during relapse of the disease there is high contagiousness, it is necessary to refrain from sexual intercourse during this time.
+The risk of transmission is higher from man to woman.
 Primary infection with the HSV virus reduces the risk of seroconversion to HSV-2 in serodiscordant couples.
-Genital herpes is more common in women and in Negroes than in white.
-Genital infection caused by HSV-1 recurs much less frequently than with genital localization of the HSV-2 infection site, which is 95% of the total number of patients with recurrent genital herpes (RSH).
-For HSV is characterized by neurotropism (a tendency to live in nerve cells).
+Genital herpes is more common in women and in blacks compared to whites.
+Genital infection caused by HSV-1 recurs much less frequently than with genital localization of the focus of infection caused by HSV-2, which accounts for 95% of the total number of patients with recurrent genital herpes (RGH).
+HSV is characterized by neurotropism (a tendency to live in nerve cells).

-The main links in the pathogenesis of herpetic infection are:
+The main links in the pathogenesis of herpes infection are:

-- infection of sensory ganglia of the autonomic nervous system and lifelong persistence of HSV;
+- infection of the sensory ganglia of the autonomic nervous system and lifelong persistence of HSV;

-- tropism of HSV to epithelial and nerve cells, causing polymorphism of clinical manifestations of herpetic infection.
+- HSV tropism to epithelial and nerve cells, which determines the polymorphism of clinical manifestations of herpes infection.

-Under certain conditions, HSV multiplies in T- and B-lymphocytes of the patient.
+Under certain conditions, HSV multiplies in the patient's T and B lymphocytes.

-In recent years, it has been established that HSV persists also in the epidermocytes of the skin, mucous membranes and secrets.
-Various clinical manifestations, the severity of the course of infection are explained by the peculiarities of local and general immunity.
+In recent years, it has been established that HSV also persists in epidermocytes of the skin, mucous membranes and secretions.
+Various clinical manifestations and severity of the infection are explained by the peculiarities of local and general immunity.

-50 -70% of patients infected with herpes simplex virus do not complain or complain of meager pain or burning.
+50-70% of patients infected with the herpes simplex virus do not complain or complain only of pain and burning.
 In the clinical course of HSV, it is customary to distinguish between primary and recurrent herpes.

-Primary herpes is an acutely occurring disease in the first contact of a person with HSV in the absence of specific antibodies against it.
+Primary herpes is an acute disease that occurs during a person’s first contact with HSV in the absence of specific antibodies against it.

-Primary genital herpes occurs predominantly in women in the form of vulvovaginitis, but the cervix can also be involved in the process.
-Primary herpetic vulvovaginitis is characterized by the appearance of pronounced edema and hyperemia of the large and small labia, the vaginal mucosa, the perineal region and, often, the inner surface of the thighs.
-There are pain, itching and dysuria, discharge from the vagina or urethra.
+Primary genital herpes occurs primarily in women as vulvovaginitis, but the cervix may also be involved.
+Primary herpetic vulvovaginitis is characterized by the appearance of pronounced edema and hyperemia of the labia majora and minora, vaginal mucosa, perineal area, and often the inner thighs.
+Pain, itching, dysuria, vaginal discharge, or urethral discharge are observed.

-In men, primary elements are often located on the head, the body of the penis, the neck of the head, the scrotum, thighs and buttocks.
-Grouped bubbles appear first with a clear, and then cloudy content.
-After the opening of the vesicles, extensive erectile erosions are formed, having a round shape.
-Fusing, they form extensive ulcers with a wet surface.
-Defects of the epithelium heal in 2-4 weeks, leaving behind hyperpigmented spots.
-Scars usually do not happen.
+In men, primary elements are often localized on the head, body of the penis, neck of the head, scrotum, thighs and buttocks.
+Grouped vesicles appear, first with transparent and then cloudy contents.
+After the vesicles open, extensive wet erosions of a round shape are formed.
+Merging, they form extensive ulcers with a wet surface.
+Epithelial defects heal in 2-4 weeks, leaving behind hyperpigmented spots.
+There are usually no scars.

-When the urethral mucosa is affected, frequent urination appears and sometimes cystitis develops.
-At an atypical course, vesicles may be absent, and in the foreskin, hyperemia develops, burning, itching is observed.
-In severe course erosive and ulcerative lesions occur, swelling of the skin, severe intoxication, fever.
-Frequent relapses lead to lymphostasis and elephantiasis of the genital organs.
+When the urethral mucosa is affected, frequent urination occurs and sometimes cystitis develops.
+In atypical cases, vesicles may be absent, and hyperemia develops in the foreskin area, burning and itching are observed.
+In severe cases, erosive and ulcerative lesions, skin edema, severe intoxication, and fever occur.
+Frequent relapses lead to lymphostasis and elephantiasis of the genitals.

-Such prodromal phenomena with recurrent genital herpes like burning or tingling precedes the appearance of rashes.
-With recurrent genital herpes, the elements of the rash are the same as in the primary herpes, they are less pronounced.
-Hyperemic plaque 2 cm in diameter covered with vesicles.
-After the opening, erosions are formed, which heal after 1-2 weeks.
-In case of relapse, the lesions are located in men on the body and the head of the penis, in women - on the large and small labia, in the perineum and on the inner thighs.
-The regional lymph nodes in the second or third week become enlarged, dense, painful, there is no fluctuation, the lesion is usually one-sided.
-When the pelvic lymph nodes are affected, there is pain in the lower abdomen.
+Such prodromal phenomena in recurrent genital herpes as burning or tingling precede the appearance of rashes.
+In recurrent genital herpes, the rash elements are the same as in primary herpes, but are less pronounced.
+A hyperemic plaque 2 cm in diameter is covered with vesicles.
+After opening, erosions are formed, which heal in 1-2 weeks.
+In case of relapse, the elements of the lesion are located in men on the body and head of the penis, in women - on the labia majora and minora, in the perineum and on the inner surface of the thighs.
+Regional lymph nodes in the second or third week become enlarged, dense, painful, there is no fluctuation, the lesion is usually unilateral.
+If the pelvic lymph nodes are affected, pain in the lower abdomen appears.
 The disease is often accompanied by headache, fever, malaise and myalgia.
-In atypical forms of genital herpes, one of the stages of development of the inflammatory process in the outbreak (erythema, blistering) or one of the components of inflammation (edema, hemorrhage, necrosis) or subjective symptoms (pruritus), which give the corresponding name atypical form genital herpes (erythematous, bullous, hemorrhagic, necrotic, itchy, etc.).
+In atypical forms of genital herpes, one of the stages of development of the inflammatory process in the lesion (erythema, blistering) or one of the components of inflammation (edema, hemorrhage, necrosis) or subjective symptoms (itching) predominates, which give the corresponding name to the atypical form of genital herpes (erythematous, bullous, hemorrhagic, necrotic, itchy, etc.).

-In women, atypical forms are more common than in men.
-In most patients, genital herpes is atypical and is accompanied by signs that can easily be mistaken for signs of other genital infections or dermatoses.
+Atypical forms are more common in women than in men.
+In most patients, genital herpes is atypical and is accompanied by symptoms that can easily be mistaken for other genital infections or dermatoses.

 The course of genital herpes

-- mild - exacerbation 3-4 times a year, remission not less than 4 months;
+- mild - exacerbations 3-4 times a year, remissions of at least 4 months;

 - severe - monthly exacerbations.

-Reactivation of the virus after primary infection during the year occurs in 50-80% of patients.
-Antiviral drugs only reduce the titer of the virus, which the patient secretes into the external environment, and reduce the risk of transmission of infection 100-1000 times.
+Reactivation of the virus after primary infection within a year occurs in 50-80% of patients.
+Antiviral drugs only reduce the titer of the virus that the patient releases into the environment, and reduce the risk of infection transmission by 100-1000 times.

 Histopathology

-Pathomorphological changes are the same as with simple bubble dyspepsia.
+Pathological changes are the same as in simple vesicular lichen.

 What tests are needed?